Trauma-informed Yoga & Self-Expression TO

 Trauma-Informed Gentle Flow Group Class at Good Karma Yoga Studio

 Weekly 60 min.
-Class Wednesdays at 10 a.m.
+Classes Wednesdays and Thursdays at 10 a.m.

-5 Tenets of Trauma-Informed Yoga
+5 Pillars of Trauma-Informed Yoga

 (Adapted from Trauma Center Trauma Sensitive Yoga)